rollator3000/MS_omics/README.md

    - On this pruned (imputed) trainset fit a RF and generate predicitions for the testset then
 -  **Block-Wise Approach:** Fit a seperate RF on each feature block and create a final prediciton by combining the different block-wise predicitons
    - On each feature block of the data, fit a seperate RF *- one RF on the Physical properties, one RF on the Educational properties, ...*
-   - For a prediction, each block-wise RF is asked for a predicition - only the RFs that were trained on a feature-block that is available for the test-set can do so
+   - For a prediction, each block-wise RF is asked for a predicition - only the RFs that were trained on a feature-block that is available for the test-set can return a predicition
    - Average the seperate block-wise predicitons for a final prediciton - weighted/ unweighted
 -  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
    - On each fold of the data fit a seperate RF *- one RF on Fold1, one RF on Fold2, ...*